ErickGichuki/CLI-hymns-app/README.md

 # Hymns CLI App

 ## Description
-- Welcome to the Hymns CLI App!
+#### Welcome to the Hymns CLI App!
 This application allows users to seamlessly interact with a command-line interface built with Click.
 The app features three main models classes: Hymn, Author, and Key.
-*** Hymn ***: It has a number, title, lyrics, the name of the author and the key.
+1. Hymn: It has a number, title, lyrics, the name of the author and the key.
-*** Author ***: An author can have many hymns which is a one to many relationship.
+2. Author: An author can have many hymns which is a one to many relationship.
-*** Key ***: Each key can have many hymns which also a one to many relationship.
+3. Key: Each key can have many hymns which also a one to many relationship.
 - To start interacting with the app you'll need to run ```python lib/cli.py```.
 - You'll be greeted with a welcome message and a menu with 8 options <img src="images/welcome.png" alt='welcome'>
 - These are the 8 options;